White Ring (band)

 White Ring is an American witch house musical group, formed in 2009 in New York City by Bryan Kurkimilis and Kendra Malia.

 History

 Founding members Bryan Kurkimilis and Kendra Malia met each other through the social networking website MySpace in 2006.
 Around this time Malia would suggest they should work together on music, and from that point began working together on songs for the next three years.
 In 2009, Kurkimilis moved from New Orleans to New York to pursue White Ring full-time with Malia.
 The two were later joined by co-vocalist Adina Viarengo in 2016.
-The current touring line-up consists of Kurimilis and Viarengo.
+The current touring line-up consists of Kurkimilis and Viarengo.